 After a few hours in an arid airplane cabin, it can feel as though all the moisture has been sucked out of your skin.
 Counter these harsh effects and give yourself a mini-spa experience with a hydrating face mask like the Dr. JART+ Deep Hydration Sheet Mask.
 To refresh yourself on economy flights, place the mask over your face for 15 to 30 minutes, then discard the mask and massage any remaining lotion into your skin.

 You might not be able to stretch out your legs or lie flat in economy class, but finding a way to support your feet can add a much-needed note of comfort, especially for shorter travelers whose feet don’t reach the floor.
-One option is the Sleepy Ride, a comfy memory-foam hammock that hangs from your seatback tray table and cradles your ankles.
-Or try the Portable Footrest from Econo High, a lightweight mini-stool that folds up into a packable pouch.
+One option is the AIR STUFF footrest, a comfy memory-foam hammock that hangs from your seatback tray table and cradles your ankles.
+Or try the Flypal Inflatable Foot Rest, a lightweight cushion you can pack in your carry-on.

 Forget the stale pretzels and overpriced airline snack boxes.
 Instead, upgrade your in-flight munchies to a higher class of snacks.
 Throw some fresh fruit into your carry-on—like a banana or a baggie of seedless grapes—and pair it with tasty organic snacks like crunchy wasabi-flavored chickpeas or heart-healthy trail mix.

 Don’t like the entertainment options on your flight—or, worse, don’t have a seatback screen at all?
 The Airhook can help.
 The device, which hooks onto an upright tray table, holds phones and tablets up to 8.5 inches, allowing you to play or stream your own entertainment.
 It’s also got a cup holder, so you can keep a beverage handy without having to fold down your tray table.